LHMak/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 I am undertaking this project as part of my journey studying with AiCore.
-With this, I aim to improve my experience with coding- specifically in Python.
+With this, I aim to gain more experience coding in Python and using Github for version control.
+I intend to update this README after hitting each milestone of the project
-So far, this project has taught me not just about using Python, but also about version control via Git and Github.

 ## Installation instructions